 Let’s start with a brutal truth.
 Accurately listening to another person is difficult on its own.
 Listening accurately to yourself is not only challenging, but possibly also confronting.

-Similar to Repeating or Mirroring, Reflecting means replaying the person’s statement exactly … but in this case, you want the respondent to hear themselves through your words.
-It helps the other person develop a more thorough understanding of themselves, if not consider their words, emotions and actions.
-Reflecting turns our intuition into knowledge, so that the understanding of something can be more easily shared and discussed in a group.
+This is important as it helps the other person develop a more thorough understanding of themselves, if not (re-)consider their words, emotions and – most of all – their actions.
+Reflecting turns our intuition into their knowledge, so that the understanding of something can be more easily shared and discussed in a group.

 3. Summarising and Paraphrasing